Andy Day: CBeebies

-Day has taken part in the CBeebies Live Arena Tour every year since 2012, and played in the Edinburgh Festival in 2009.
+Day has taken part in the CBeebies Live Arena Tour every year since 2012 and played in the Edinburgh Festival in 2009.
 He was nominated as Best Presenter at the 2009 BAFTA Children's Awards.

 Other work

 In addition to Day's work on television with the children's channel CBeebies, Day also hosted a school radio broadcast for reception age children, entitled "Playtime".
 He hosted this show until 2017, when the broadcaster Steven Kynman took over.

 Andy and the Odd Socks

 Day also fronts a pop-rock band that makes songs for children, called Andy and the Odd Socks.
 Originally a studio-based project with Andy and the music producers Rob David and Dan Delor, a full band was formed to enable Andy to perform the songs live (rather than to a backing track as he'd previously done with his Dinosaur Rap performances).
-The full band was first formed in June 2017 at the Glastonbury festival and have performed at other festivals since.
+The full band was first formed in June 2017 at the Glastonbury festival and has performed at other festivals since.

-In 2020 they formed the central characters of a CBBC TV show 'Andy and the Band', where the band would help solve fictional fan issues in a manner similar to The Monkees in their TV show, performing older songs and some specifically written for the series (once again, by Day, David and Delor).
+In 2020, they formed the central characters of a CBBC TV show 'Andy and the Band', where the band would help solve fictional fan issues in a manner similar to The Monkees in their TV show, performing older songs and some specifically written for the series (once again, by Day, David and Delor).

 They have released 3 studio albums.